Woman, 45, killed at hotel in Lake Co. Indiana, police say

 MERRIVILLE, Ind. -- A woman was killed Sunday at a hotel in Merrillville, Indiana.

-Betty J. Clavdio, 45, was pronounced dead at 1:58 p.m. and her death was ruled a homicide, the coroner's office said.
+Betty J. Claudio, 45, was pronounced dead at 1:58 p.m. and her death was ruled a homicide, the coroner's office said.

 Details about the cause of her death were not immediately available.